Towards Flexible Anonymous Networks

 \section{Design Implementation}

-We implement a FAN instance prototype using Tor's codebase forked from Tor version 0.4.5.7.
-As a virtual machine abstraction, we use eBPF~\cite{eBPF-site} also known to be used in the Linux Kernel~\cite{kernel-bpf}.
+We implement a prototype FAN instance using Tor's codebase forked from Tor version 0.4.5.7.
+As a virtual machine abstraction, we use eBPF~\cite{eBPF-site}, which is also used in the Linux Kernel~\cite{kernel-bpf}.
 That is, eBPF is the chosen bytecode compilation target for this prototype depicted in Figure~\ref{fig:fan} and offers code portability.
-In this research work, we write the extended features in \texttt{C} and compile them to eBPF using the LLVM's clang compiler that supports compiling from a subset of the \texttt{C} language towards eBPF.
+In this research work, we wrote the extended features in \texttt{C} and compile them to eBPF using LLVM's clang compiler that supports compiling from a subset of the \texttt{C} language towards eBPF.
 This capability leveraged from the \texttt{LLVM} project and integrated in our Tor instance offers the required \textit{expressiveness} to add, modify or replace existing protocols and features within Tor.
 Plugins can include headers from the Tor source code, indirectly call existing functions within the Tor source code or access fields and variables through the plugin manager interface.

 As Figure~\ref{fig:fan} shows, to execute plugins, we first need to compile the eBPF bytecode to native machine code.
-This capability is expected to offer \textit{high performance} to our FAN design.
-We add a modified version of uBPF~\cite{ubpf}, a JIT compiler of eBPF bytecode towards x86 and arm64.
-We implement in the original Tor codebase a \emph{plugin manager} module.
-It can load, compile, link within the Tor codebase and execute eBPF bytecodes with a shared context, involving a shared memory for all of the bytecode files belonging to the same namespace (i.e., each plugin has a namespace).
+This capability offers \textit{high performance} to our FAN design (see Section~\ref{sec:poc} for details).
+We add a modified version of uBPF~\cite{ubpf}, a JIT compiler of eBPF bytecode for x86 and arm64 targets.
+In the original Tor codebase we implement a \emph{plugin manager} module.
+It can load, compile, and link within the Tor codebase and execute eBPF bytecodes with a shared context, using a shared area of memory for all the bytecode files belonging to the same namespace (i.e., each plugin has a namespace).